pico2/Arianrhod/Source/sources/cpython/Doc/library/importlib.rst

       ``portion`` is the empty list then no loader or location for a namespace package were found (i.e. failure to find anything for the module).

+      If :meth:`find_spec` is defined then backwards-compatible functionality is provided.

       .. versionchanged:: 3.4
          Returns ``(None, [])`` instead of raising :exc:`NotImplementedError`.
+         Uses :meth:`find_spec` when available to provide functionality.

+      .. deprecated:: 3.4
+         Use :meth:`find_spec` instead.

    .. method:: find_module(fullname)

       A concrete implementation of :meth:`Finder.find_module` which is equivalent to ``self.find_loader(fullname)[0]``.

+      .. deprecated:: 3.4
+         Use :meth:`find_spec` instead.

    .. method:: invalidate_caches()